Skip to Main Content

 Russian Arm, Ultimate Arm and motion-control rigs flowing cross-border from LA to Mexican shoots

 Here is how this works in practice.
-Top specialty rigging on Mexican productions typically combines local Mexican vehicle conversions (Cine Equipos, Lemon Studios grip-truck modifications) with cross-border Russian Arm Filmworks (Filmotechnic USA) Flight Head V Russian Arm 5 and Ultimate Arm pursuit-arm rigs flowing in from LA via Tijuana 12-minute commercial border crossing under ATA carnet processed through SAT (Servicio de Administración Tributaria) / Aduanas.
-Standard chase-car sites run Chevrolet Suburban and Cadillac Escalade with Filmotechnic Cyclone Plus 5-axis stabilised heads; insert-car rigs use modified Ford F-150 and Chevrolet Silverado pickup beds with bolt-down camera-mounts.
+Top specialty rigging on Mexican shoots mostly combines local Mexican car conversions (Cine Equipos, Lemon Studios grip-truck modifications) with cross-border Russian Arm Filmworks (Filmotechnic USA) Flight Head V Russian Arm 5 and Ultimate Arm pursuit-arm rigs flowing in from LA via Tijuana 12-minute commercial border crossing under ATA carnet processed through SAT (Servicio de Administración Tributaria) / Aduanas.
+Standard chase-car sites run Chevrolet Suburban and Cadillac Escalade with Filmotechnic Cyclone Plus 5-axis stabilised heads.
+Insert-car rigs use modified Ford F-150 and Chevrolet Silverado pickup beds with bolt-down camera-mounts.

+Here is what that looks like on the ground.
 On the ground, Drone permits flow through AFAC for sub-25kg multi-rotors (DJI Inspire 3, Freefly Alta X with Movi Pro gimbal heads).
 INAH (Instituto Nacional de Antropología e Historia) compliance at Teotihuacán, Chichén Itzá, Palenque, and Monte Albán prohibits drone overflight below 50m AGL — set up permission needed well in advance of any heritage-site aerial coverage.
-Underwater housing rigs for productions echoing Fox Baja Studios deep-ocean tank work (Titanic 1997, Master and Commander 2003, Pearl Harbor 2001) ship from LA cross-border under ATA carnet alongside the Cinema Insurance Mexico production bond.
+Underwater housing rigs for shoots echoing Fox Baja Studios deep-ocean tank work (Titanic 1997, Master and Commander 2003, Pearl Harbor 2001) ship from LA cross-border under ATA carnet alongside the Cinema Insurance Mexico production bond.

 FAQ